apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 ```

 This disallows sending of system messages (actor life-cycle commands,
-DeathWatch, etc.) and any message extending @apidoc[akka.actor.PossiblyHarmful] to the
+DeathWatch, etc.) and any message extending @apidoc[actor.PossiblyHarmful] to the
 system on which this flag is set.
 Should a client send them nonetheless they
 are dropped and logged (at DEBUG level in order to reduce the possibilities for
 a denial of service attack). `PossiblyHarmful` covers the predefined
-messages like @apidoc[akka.actor.PoisonPill] and @apidoc[akka.actor.Kill], but it can also be added
+messages like @apidoc[actor.PoisonPill] and @apidoc[actor.Kill], but it can also be added
 as a marker trait to user-defined messages.

 @@@ warning